-Leading Catheter-Based Therapies in Utah
+Leading Catheter-Based Heart Therapies in Utah

-Our Heart Valve and Structural Heart Disease Program is Utah's leader in the research and development of catheter-based valve replacement and heart defect repair.
+We are Utah's leader in the research and development of catheter-based valve replacement and heart defect repair.
 Our cardiologists and surgeons have years of experience in performing these procedures, including those that have only recently been approved by the FDA:

 The Field of Structural Heart Disease